 Flat-topped with 60° V-edged sides, the 40-inch long bed was 7 inches deep, 5 inches across the top and equipped with a rather narrow gap that allowed work up to 25" inches in diameter and 2.5 inches thick to be turned on the faceplate.

 A 4.5" x 8.25" T-slotted cross slide was part of the standard specification, as was power cross-feed - this giving a travel of 5.75 inches.
 The cross-feed screw was of Acme form, 0.5" in diameter and equipped with thrust bearings for facing in either direction.
 The bronze nut was a generous 1.25" long and the satin-chrome plated 3-inch diameter micrometer dial (with a knurled rim for better grip) unusually large for this class of lathe.
-Although a generous travel of 4 inches was provided for the top slide the 0.5" diameter feed screw - very oddly - lacked a dial.
-Unfortunately the apron power feed mechanism was confined to the cross direction, the sliding feed being provided exclusively by the screwcutting mechanism, a design that ensured the clasp nuts would be worn out in regular work instead of being saved for screwcutting.
-Hand drive of the carriage was by a full-circle handwheel, fitted with a rotating hand grip in horn, with enclosed reduction gearing in the apron between wheel and bed rack enabling the operator to give a slow and steady feed.
+Although a generous travel of 4 inches was provided for the top slide, the 0.5" diameter feed-screw - very oddly - lacked a dial.
+Unfortunately, the apron power-feed mechanism was confined to the cross direction, the sliding feed being provided exclusively by the screwcutting mechanism, a design that ensured the clasp nuts would be worn out in ordinary work instead of being saved for screwcutting.
+Hand drive of the carriage was by a full-circle handwheel fitted with a rotating hand grip in horn; enclosed reduction gearing inside the apron, between wheel and bed rack, enabled the operator to give a slow and steady feed.

 Drive came from a neat, all V-belt drive motor countershaft unit bolted to the stand behind the headstock.
 Eight speeds were provided: 220, 338, 490 and 685 r.p.m. in direct drive and 34, 56, 80 and 120 r.p.m. in the 6.5: 1 ratio backgear.
 Although no evidence can be found of what the standard motor specification might have been, it is likely to have been a 1 h.p., 3-phase running at 1425 r.p.m.

-Bored No. 2 Morse taper, the 1.125-inch diameter tailstock spindle was driven by an Acme-form 1/2-inch diameter feed screw equipped with a ball thrust race, that acted to self eject the centre.
+Bored No. 2 Morse taper, the 1.125-inch diameter tailstock spindle was driven by an Acme-form, 1/2-inch diameter feed screw equipped with a ball thrust race; the screw acting to self-eject the centre.
 A rather fine touch was the fitting of a rotating horn handgrip of the "balanced" drive wheel.
 The upper section of the tailstock could be set over 1/2" either way from central for the turning of slight tapers.

-If any reader owns one of these machines, or has any advertising or technical literature about them, the writer would be very interested to hear from you..
+If you have a Beaver lathe, or any advertising or technical literature about them, the writer would be very interested to hear from you..